CarCareTruth Score

 From the manufacturer’s Safety Data Sheet, Section 8

 “SDS §8 directs an organic-vapor cartridge respirator when adequate ventilation cannot be achieved.
 The combination of H336 (narcotic-class CNS depression, Cat 3), H304 (aspiration hazard, Cat 1), 98% volatile content, and aerosol-mist droplet size puts respiratory exposure well above the threshold for required lung protection.
-The aerosol form factor applies a ×1.5 modifier on the lung-PPE deduction per the engine-degreaser rubric.”
+Per the engine-degreaser rubric, a pressurized aerosol product with high-VOC solvent chemistry requires lung protection as a hard rule.”

 — Gunk